Yes, Shaniqua. She was a dominatrix. Because, you know, wrestling needs dominatrixs.

 - There's an old Italian joke where a man doesn't know if the plural for "Belga" (a person from Belgium) is "Belghi" or "Belgi".
 He eventually resorts to write down "Un Belga.
 Anzi due!"
 (One Belgian.
 I mean, two.)

-- Brian Regan has an entire routine built around this trope.
+- Brian Regan has a routine built around this trope.
 It starts with "boxen" (like oxen) of donuts and just snowballs from there.

 - There's a joke about someone shipping a pair of mongooses to a zoo and being unsure of what the plural of "mongoose" is.
 They start out writing a note referring them to "mongooses", then try "mongeese", and eventually resort to writing "Enclosed is the mongoose you ordered.
 Also enclosed is the other mongoose you ordered".

 - Hacker jargon plays with this a lot; one of the more prominent examples is the old Digital VAX minicomputer.
 Although not completely universal, the plural VAXen is common.

 - Weetabix.
 Is the plural Weetabix or Weetabices?